ScienceFlightPlanner/grd2stream/README.md

 ## 📋 Prerequisites

-- QGIS 3.0 or higher
+- QGIS 3.4 or higher
-- On Linux/macOS: Internet connection for initial dependency installation
+- Internet connection for initial dependency installation
 - ~500 MB disk space for Conda environment (if dependencies need to be installed)

 ## 🔧 Installation